-Suppose I want to find out the all cities in which number of employees are greater than 100.
+Suppose I want to find out all the cities in which the number of employees is greater than 100.
 I can run below HQL query.

 City with more than 100 Employees

 There are numerous built-in aggregation operations provided by hive such as sum, Min, Max, Avg.
-In addition, Hive provides String, Date and Math operations to perform advance Analytics to perform some formatting or advance analytics.
+In addition, Hive provides String, Date and Math operations to perform advanced Analytics to perform some formatting or advanced analytics.

 As already discussed, partitioning makes HQL run faster.
 In below example, we partitioned the employees data based on employee city.
-Running below query will create physical directories on HDFS based on number of cities and all data belonging to same city will go to same partition.
+Running the query below will create physical directories on HDFS based on the number of cities and all data belonging to the same city will go to the same partition.
 For example, Partition with Newyork City will have all employees from Newyork city.

 Partitioned based on city

-Let’s take an example, Suppose we have employee and department information at two separate locations and I want to join these data to get employee name & his department name in the final result.
+Let’s take an example, Suppose we have employee and department information at two separate locations and I want to join this data to get the employee name & his department name in the final result.
 Below figures represent the dataset and final outcome after applying inner join.